Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: Introduction

-Use of SMC in the real time monitoring of an emerging epidemic is not new. \cite{DurKB13}, \cite{CamKAWFBPCGSTEF15}, \cite{DukLP12}, \cite{OngCCLLLTG10}, and \cite{SkvR12} are examples of real time estimation and prediction for deterministic and stochastic models describing the dynamics of influenza and Ebola epidemics.
-These models, again, only include a single source of information that has either been pre-smoothed or is free of any sudden or systematic changes.
+Use of SMC in the real time monitoring of an emerging epidemic is not new. \cite{OngCCLLLTG10}, \cite{DukLP12}, \cite{SkvR12}, \cite{DurKB13}, \cite{CamKAWFBPCGSTEF15} and \cite{FunCKEE18} for instance, provide examples of real time estimation and prediction for deterministic and stochastic models describing the dynamics of influenza and Ebola epidemics.
+These models, again, only include a single source of information that has either been pre-processed or is free of any sudden or systematic changes.

 In what follows we advance existing literature in three ways: we include a number of data streams, realistically mimicking current data availability in the UK; we consider the situation where a public health intervention introduces a shock to the system, critically disrupting the ability to track the posterior distribution over time; and we demonstrate how the use of SMC can facilitate online assessment of model adequacy.